 There are a lot of locals in the city centre and many entertainment places.

-From the historical Ca' de Vèn to the modern shopping hall Mercato Coperto: the city centre is teeming with places where you can taste a mouthwatering dish or just enjoy an Aperitivo in good company.
+From the historical Ca' de Vèn to the modern food hall Mercato Coperto: the city centre is teeming with places where you can taste a mouthwatering dish or just enjoy an Aperitivo in good company.

 During the summer, the 'movida' (which means nightlife) of the city moves to the beach establishments scattered along the coast, entertaining with a series of concerts and events until late at night, tailored to every taste and need.